OliEfr/CyberSecurity/README.md

 - ADS: Alternate Data Stream, a file attribute specific to NTFS
     - Learn more about ADS [here](https://blog.malwarebytes.com/101/2015/07/introduction-to-alternate-data-streams/), [here](https://blog.foldersecurityviewer.com/ntfs-alternate-data-streams-the-good-and-the-bad/) and [here](http://www.winfaq.de/faq_html/Content/tip1500/onlinefaq.php?h=tip1915.htm)
     - tool to analyse a binary file (.exe): Strings.exe.
 Strings scans the file you pass it for strings of a default length of 3 or more characters.
 You can use the Strings tool to peek inside this mysterious executable file.
 Usage: strings64.exe -accepteula file.exe
+- Dump user password hashes with [mimikatz](https://github.com/gentilkiwi/mimikatz)
+    - use command `sekurlsa::logonpasswords` to get password hashes (NTLM and SHA1 hashes)
+- All events on windows systems are logged.
+Also PowerShell-Script executions.
+    - use [FullEventLogView](https://www.nirsoft.net/utils/full_event_log_view.html) to conveniently few all events.
+(Use Advanced options for specific search.)
+    - (Alternative: use windows build-in event view)

 ## Other Tools and resources